Toan04h/Sales-Subsystem/readme.md

 # 📦 Sales Subsystem

-A Java application built in Eclipse as part of the Freshman project.
-This subsystem handles core sales functionality, including product records, transactions, and integration with the larger system.
+The **Sales Subsystem** is a standalone Java application developed as part of a Capstone course project.
+It focuses on managing sales records, processing transactions, and interacting with a database using SQL.
+The project applies Object-Oriented Programming (OOP) principles to keep the design modular and easy to maintain.

 ---

 ## 🚀 Features
+- Record, update, and manage product sales
-- Manage sales records and transactions
+- Process and track customer transactions
-- Store and retrieve product information
+- Store and query data using SQL
-- Modular design for integration with other subsystems
+- Built with Object-Oriented Programming (OOP) principles

 ---

 ## 🛠 Tech Stack
-- **Language:** Java
+- **Language:** Java 17
+- **Paradigm:** Object-Oriented Programming (OOP)
+- **Database:** SQL (configured within the project)
-- **IDE:** Eclipse
+- **IDE:** Eclipse IDE
+- **Build Tool:** None (plain Java project)
 - **Version Control:** Git + GitHub

 ---

 ## 📂 Project Structure
-'''bash
 Sales-Subsystem/
 ├── src/ # Source code
 ├── bin/ # Compiled classes (ignored in git)